Michaellzd/Server-for-SC-sys/README.md

 # Skin-Cancer-Detection-System-based-on-deep-learning

-This is a Skin-Cancer-Detection-System-based-on-deep-learning and ChatGpt.
+This is a Skin-Cancer-Detection-System-based-on-deep-learning and ChatGPT.
 This is a simple and reliable skin-cancer-detction system.

 Backend:FastAPI Nodejs PyTorch
 Frontend:Reactjs